nainhaidri/zidship/README.md

 4. Being a backend developer, I don't mind covering the hard yards just to make client's life a little easier.
 Cheers ;) !

 __Reason for choosing Postgres__
-1. ACID compiant out of the box.
+1. ACID compliant out of the box.
 2. Supports inheritance and complex relationship between tables.
 3. Supports a wide range of data types like JSONs, Hash Tables etc.